 When Burt Reynolds recently appeared on The Late Show With Stephen Colbert, the starstruck host reflected on the actor’s iconic status and exclaimed it was such an honor to meet him because, well, “You’re Burt fucking Reynolds!”

-It’s now nearly 20 years later, and Reynolds’ stance on Boogie Nights hasn’t softened.
-Talking to The Guardian, he admitted that he “hates” it even though he’s never actually seen it.
-He’ll never work with Paul Thomas Anderson again, who apparently offered him a role in Magnolia despite all the tension on the Boogie Nights set.
+It’s now nearly 20 years later, yet Reynolds’ stance on Boogie Nights hasn’t softened.
+Talking to The Guardian, he admitted he “hates” it even though he’s never actually seen it.
+He’ll never work with Anderson again, who apparently offered him a role in Magnolia despite all the tension on the Boogie Nights set.
 In a separate interview with GQ, Reynolds further elaborated on the generational divide which was clearly at the heart of his feud with Anderson: